Elina Haavio-Mannila

-Elina Haavio-Mannila (born 3 August 1933) is a Finnish social scientist and Professor Emerita of Sociology at the University of Helsinki where she served as the Docent of Sociology (1965–1971), Assistant Professor (1971–1992), and Professor (1992–1998).
-She is known for researching gender roles and gender in Finnish life.
+Elina Haavio-Mannila (3 August 1933 – 25 September 2025) was a Finnish social scientist and Professor Emerita of Sociology at the University of Helsinki, where she served as the Docent of Sociology (1965–1971), Assistant Professor (1971–1992), and Professor (1992–1998).
+She was known for researching gender roles and gender in Finnish life.
 Much of the research in the latter field was done together with Osmo Kontula.
 In 1958, she became the first woman in Finland to earn the Doctor in Social Sciences degree.

-Early years and education
+Early life and education

-Elina Haavio was born in Helsinki on 3 August 1933.
+Haavio was born in Helsinki on 3 August 1933.
 Her parents were Martti Haavio and Elsa Enäjärvi-Haavio.

 Career

 Haavio-Mannila became attracted to sociology during her studies after reading an English-language elementary textbook on the subject.
-In her 1958 dissertation, Kylätappelut – Sosiologinen tutkimus Suomen kylätappeluinstituutiosta ("Village Village - Sociological Research of the Finnish Village Bomb Institute"), Haavio-Mannila wrote about village attacks.
+In her 1958 dissertation, Kylätappelut – Sosiologinen tutkimus Suomen kylätappeluinstituutiosta ("Village Fights – Sociological Research of the Finnish Village Fight Institute"), Haavio-Mannila wrote about village fights.
 Erik Allardt inspired her to study gender roles.
-In addition, she also studied the work of health care professionals and doctors, the role of the sexes and the roles in family, work, politics and alcohol use, and the adaptation of migrants.
+In addition, she also studied the work of healthcare professionals and doctors, the role of the sexes and the roles in family, work, politics and alcohol use, and the adaptation of migrants.

 In the 1950s and 1960s, sociology was an important and popular subject from the point of view of the development of Finnish society, and according to Haavio-Mannila's assessment, it still provides "useful information and explanatory models for the development of social life".
 In the 1960s, she became associated with the Yhdistys 9, Sexpo, and women's organizations.
-Haavio-Mannila's book, The Finnish woman and man (1968) is a pioneer in Finnish women's and gender roles research.
+Haavio-Mannila's book, The Finnish woman and man (1968) is a pioneer in Finnish gender role research.